The Comprehensive Guide on Raising Seed Capital

 Starting to feel overwhelmed with the different options?
-Look for information aggregation sites.
-For example, in Canada, Vancity supported the development of a great resource tool called Impact Money Finder, it’ll help you narrow down all the different options available based on your company.
+We built a tool with Vancity called – Impact Money Finder, it’ll help you narrow down all the different options available based on your company.

 Another resource is this tool by Innovation Canada.

 Can you imagine?
 This source of funding DID NOT EXIST 10 years ago.
-To date, over $34 billion has been raised through this fundraising type which allows companies to raise from non-accredited investors.
+To date, over $34 billion has been raised through this new medium which allows companies to raise from non-accredited investors.

 - Other options include:

 Many entrepreneurs underestimate the amount of effort that goes into building a successful campaign.
-This method is typically more suitable for B2C type companies with a large community/user base and requires extensive up front preparation, a budget available to sustain the campaign, and strong follow through.
+This method is typically more suitable for B2C type companies with a large community/user base.

 Took me a while to get to this eh, just wanted to make sure you get all the information you need to make the best decision on funding options before we dive into raising from investors.